How To Safely Send Your Nudes

 Additionally, if you use WhatsApp and have opted to backup chats to iCloud or Google Drive, sent images will remain in the cloud, even after you’ve deleted the individual message from your phone.
 You’ll have to delete the chats manually from your cloud service account.

-10. And, lastly, learn how to save those nudes safely – and teach your partner how to, too.
+10. And, last, learn how to save those nudes safely – and teach your partner how to, too.

 If you must, the best way to save your most sensitive photos is through the aforementioned method: on an encrypted hard drive in a password-protected folder.